Here’s your chance to change the electricity landscape in Alberta for solar and wind!

 16. Financial compensation to generators will be issued in the form of a cheque or a rebate on the customers’ ACE electricity bill.
 Cheques will be issued quarterly when a minimum threshold of $100 is reached or during the final settlement when a generator leaves the SPARK Green Offset Program.

 17. ACE reserves the right to refuse service to new or existing Green Power Rate customers if SPARK has inadequate offset generation to meet demand.
-ACE Green Power Rate customers will be notified prior to movement to SPARK’s default rate or another rate of the customers’ choosing.
+ACE Green Power Rate customers will be notified prior to movement to ACE’s default rate or another rate of the customers’ choosing.

 18. SPARK reserves the right to limit new generator sign up if demand for Green Power Rate is limited or insufficient to meet generation from existing generators.